scality/Zenko/docs/docsource/operation/Architecture/System_Architecture.rst

 orchestration and Prometheus for monitoring.
 Zenko is deployed using Kubernetes either on-premises or remotely, or using a cloud Kubernetes framework (such as GKE, AKS, EKS, or Kops).
-Scality supports MetalK8s as the "native" Kubernetes for Zenko installations.
+Scality supports MetalK8s as the reference Kubernetes implementation for Zenko installations.

 Zenko Services Stack
 --------------------